Top five tips for selling property in Africa

 Insist that each and every agent called in to value your home supplies you with a comparative marketing analysis.
 This important document shows what similar properties have been sold recently, and at what price.
 Overpriced homes do not sell and adding a couple of hundred thousand onto the price in order to ‘test’ the market is a recipe for failure.

-Looking to sell your property privately, contact us and we'll advise on how best to reach your target market.
-Estate Agents and Property Developers across Africa can sign up and list properties for sale or to rent here
+Estate Agents and Property Developers across Africa can sign up and list properties for sale or to rent.
+Register & list

 If you keep your wits about you (and a broom in your hand) your property will sell at the right price in the shortest possible time.
 Lose the plot by overpricing the property or not keeping it in showroom condition and you could well be living there for a lot longer than you anticipated.